All Episodes

 I was the replacement.

-So he wanted to know if I knew Mort and what kind of guy Mort was, and the fact that Morton Downey Jr. and Trump were buddies.
+So he wanted to know if I knew Mort and what kind of guy Mort was and the fact that Morton Downey Jr. and Trump were buddies.

-That's why we're gonna take the call.
+That's why we're going to take the call.

-But we'll we'll forge on here.
+But we'll forge on here.

 It's amazing I came out of there unscathed.

-Amazing I was able to hold on to my own identity coming out of there.
+Amazing, I was able to hold on to my own identity coming out of there.

 It was a pit, man.